rashmisubhash/dso-signal/README.md

   <br/>An upstream triage layer for AR automation.
 </p>

 A cashflow wedge for AR teams — deterministic forecasting, confidence-scored collections triage.
-Built in a weekend for Monk.
+Built as a fast prototype to explore this wedge in practice.

+The goal: improve forecast accuracy and reduce wasted collection effort by triaging intent before automation.

 **Live demo:** [https://dso-signal-7mpavgxy1-rashmisubhashs-projects.vercel.app](https://dso-signal-7mpavgxy1-rashmisubhashs-projects.vercel.app)